-With GDPR not far away now, all organisations that hold personal information must ensure that they have systems and processes in place to demonstrate that they are compliant when the regulation becomes law in May 2018.
-Essentially the new regulations are designed to give all EU citizens greater control over their personal data – who has it and how it is to be used.
+As of May 2018, all organisations that hold personal information must ensure that their systems and processes are compliant with the General Data Protection Regulation (GDPR).
+Essentially the regulations are designed to give all EU citizens greater control over their personal data – who has it and how it is to be used.
 Personal data can be a name, email, address, date of birth, personal interests, unique identifiers, digital footprints and more.

 We have been working hard to ensure our customers have the best tool to help them comply with GDPR.
 You too can take advantage of these extensive features built-in to SubscriberCRM, they include: